 Our market rent homes ('open market') are equivalent to private sector rents in the same area.
 Homes available at open market rent are open to anybody who is in employment and able to demonstrate they can pay the rent.
 Tenants are issued a six-month assured shorthold tenancy agreement.

 sets out what you need to do to find a home and covers deposits and other fees, references, information on the tenancy and the bills and services you would be responsible for.

 We're accredited by The National Approved Letting Scheme, a Government-backed scheme which offers peace of mind to tenants through the knowledge that the firm they are dealing with offers clearly defined levels of customer service and standards.

 Intermediate market rents are normally 20% lower than open market rates.
-If you want to rent one of these homes, you’ll need to first register with First Steps.
+If you want to rent one of these homes, you’ll need to first register with Homes for Londoners.